 It breaks our collective hearts when people shy away from grinning due to their insecurities about their teeth.
 We want to give you a reason to smile again!
 Take a look at our shimmering reviews and let us know how we can restore your happy face right here in the happy place (Old Town Smiles).

 The price of your procedure will depend on the extent of the damage you want to address.
 For example, a small filling will cost less than a full mouth reconstruction.
-Drs.
-Ahmed and Kitchen will provide you with transparent pricing during your comprehensive consultation.
+Dr. Ahmed will provide you with transparent pricing during your comprehensive consultation.
 Contact us to get the process started.

 The answer depends on how and where the tooth is broken.
 If the fracture descends below the gum line, we may need to design an implant that anchors to the underlying bone to ensure proper stability.
 If, on the other hand, the damage is superficial, a simple filling or crown may suffice.
 Call (703) 836-7000 to discuss the nature of your dental issue(s) and we can strategize a solution.